2026 Rankings — Updated July 2026

 What's Missing

-• Newer app (fewer reviews than established brands)
+• Newer app with fewer reviews than established brands

 The Verdict:

 The only app that connects mental training to actual performance data.
-Not just breathing exercises—real game situations.
+Not just breathing exercises — real game situations with sport-specific outcomes.
+Unmatched for baseball and softball athletes.

 #2